 • test alternative methods and conduct research to determine how best to help the marmots become sustainable

-The Province of British Columbia who retain ownership and legal responsibility for all Vancouver Island marmots and their progeny under the BC Wildlife Act of 1980.
+The Province of British Columbia retains ownership and legal responsibility for all Vancouver Island marmots and their progeny under the BC Wildlife Act of 1980.
 They provide marmots to the captive breeding program by permit and are ultimately responsible for the species welfare.

-Recognizing the imminent threat of extinction, the Mosaic's predecessors agreed to create and support a Landowners’ Partnership Fund.
+Recognizing the imminent threat of extinction, Mosaic Forest Management’s predecessors agreed to create and support a Landowners’ Partnership Fund.
 The Landowners’ Partnership Fund provides the Marmot Recovery Foundation with core funding to help implement the annual Recovery Strategy work plans.
 They also set aside land containing marmot habitat at Haley Lake Ecological Reserve and other locations still on private land that are home to marmot colonies.

 Mount Washington Resort provides the land to house the Tony Barrett Mount Washington Marmot Recovery Centre and in-kind logistical support to keep access to the facility open during winter and the snow loads manageable.